cutimage - Fotolia

 5. Open communication lines

-Every application lifecycle management, testing and test data generation, deployment and monitoring tool must be integrated into a single, structured workflow for successful enterprise application support.
-The whole IT team is tasked to ensure pieces integrate fluidly and perform as desired throughout changes to tool versions, business development needs and personnel.
+Integrate every application lifecycle management, testing and test data generation, deployment and monitoring tool into a single, structured workflow.
+The whole IT team must ensure pieces integrate fluidly and perform as desired throughout changes to tool versions, business development needs and personnel.

-Attempts to structure teams for critical enterprise application support won't work in a vacuum: Organizations have the best chance to manage the team and interplay between the team and technology if they apply these points in the order of presentation outlined here.
+Attempts to structure teams around ALM best practices won't work in a vacuum: Organizations have the best chance to manage the team and interplay between the team and technology if they apply these points in the order of presentation outlined here.